 A reading list for all parts enumerated below will be compiled by the student with the help of the examination committee.
-The definitive version of the reading list, with a cover page bearing signatures of the committee members and indicating who will direct the examination and chair the dissertation, must be submitted to the graduate studies committee no later than one month prior to the scheduled date of examination.
-The list must be approved by the faculty members of the graduate studies committee.
+The definitive version of the reading list, with a cover page bearing signatures of the committee members and indicating who will direct the examination and chair the dissertation, must be submitted to the graduate director no later than one month prior to the scheduled date of examination.
 Please note: Students should also submit a description of the special area, related to the dissertation, along with the reading list.

 Plato, Symposium, "Phaedrus,""Ion," Republic (Bks.
 2,3,10)

 Horace,"The Art of Poetry"

 Boethius, "The Consolation of Philosophy"

 Dante Alighieri, "Letter to Can Grande della Scala"

 Marsilio Ficino Commentary on Plato's Symposium

 Nicholas Boileau, "The Art of Poetry"

 Samuel Johnson, Preface to Shakespeare, "Rasselas" (Bk.
 10)

 Giambattista Vico, "The New Science" (Bks.
 1-3)